 Red Nation Film Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.

 The festival will kick off November 8, 2017 at Laemmle Monica Film Center/Santa Monica.
 Festival runs November 8 thru 19, RNCI Red Nation Awards Show on November 18 and Indigenous Women RISE Climate Change March November 19.
-Throughout the 12 days, the festivals diverse audience, made up of the public, journalists, educators, visiting filmmakers, A-list celebs, film distribution companies, will experience American Indian Cinema, with a lineup over 50+ American Indian & Indigenous films, with many screenings followed by Red Nation Q & A sessions with directors, producers and cast.
-Festival includes Red Nation Conversation Series Forum: Environment-Social Justice-Film, Native Film Market – Distribution-The Pitch, Indigenous Womens Climate Change Water March, Two-Spirited Film Series, Native Youth Matter Film Series, Indigenous Film Series, Environment Films – Native Allies, Retrospective Honoring Filmmakers, Native Women in Film & Television The Women & Their Films.
+Throughout the 12 days, the festivals diverse audience, made up of the public, journalists, educators, visiting filmmakers, A-list celebs, film distribution companies, will experience American Indian Cinema, with a lineup over 46 Films.
+22 Directed by Women, all American Indian & Indigenous films, with many screenings followed by Red Nation Conversation Series Q & A sessions with directors, producers and cast.
+Festival includes Red Nation Conversation Series Forum: Environment-Social Justice-Films, Native Film Market – Distribution-The Pitch, Indigenous Women RISE Climate Change March, Two Spirit Film Series, Native Youth Matter Film Series, Indigenous Film Series, Environment Films – Native Allies, Retrospective Honoring Filmmakers, Native Women in Film & Television Films Directed by Women.

 Red Nation Film Festival™, RNCI Red Nation Awards™, Native Film Market™ and its programs are supported by American Indian communities, Corporate America, City Government Funding, Private Foundations, Individuals and the Music and Film Industries who share important social and philanthropic values.